wahpiangle/DBGenie/readme.md

 `private const val BASE_URL = "http://123.456.78.90:8080/"`
 as the port of the backend server is `8080`.

+Prisma Studio (a tool to view the database) is also available on port `5556` if you would like to view the database.

 Then run the Android app.